michhar/deeplearning-azureml-and-azure-functions/README.md

 **Install the required Python packages**

 Please check the `requirements.txt` file for versions of packages used.

-If a more recent version is available it is ok to update after testing locally and in a staging environment.
+IMPORTANT NOTE:  If a more recent version of a package is available it is ok to update after testing locally and in a staging environment.

-On Windows, the command is:
+On Windows, the command to install packages is as follows.

 ```
 .env\Scripts\pip install -r requirements.txt
 ```

-On unix systems (including macOS), the command is:
+On unix systems (including macOS), the command is as follows.

 ```
 .env/bin/pip install -r requirements.txt
 ```

-#### Set up a Service Principal as an Azure Active Directory registered application
+### Set up a Service Principal for AzureML

-This is so that we can authenticate in Azure in code, as we will do for the AzureML workspace, without a requirement for interactive or CLI-based login.
+This will set up an Azure Active Directory registered application so that we can authenticate in Azure in code, as we will do for the AzureML workspace, without a requirement for interactive or CLI-based login.

 Follow the brief instructions under "Service Principal Authentication" in <a href="https://github.com/Azure/MachineLearningNotebooks/blob/master/how-to-use-azureml/manage-azureml-service/authentication-in-azureml/authentication-in-azure-ml.ipynb" target="_blank">this doc</a> for setting up the application that will allow authentication more easily.